mattduffield/frontendcreator/docs/tutorials/style-sheet.md

 #Style Sheet Tutorial

-In this tutorial, we will creating a simple style sheet that can be used with any screen.
+In this tutorial, we will be creating a simple style sheet that can be used with any screen.

 Let's get started.